ThreeRiversAINexus/softbeing/README.md

 ## Docker build.sh and run.sh

-In order to launch this, you'll want to build a Docker container.
-You can test the Docker container with run.sh.
+In order to launch this, you'll want to build a Docker container, you can use build.sh to create a devel container.
+You can test this devel Docker container with run.sh.

 ## Building for production